State of Illinois Grants

 Contact Us

-Data and Grant Project Coordinator
+Grant Project Manager

 Additional Grants

-IL Asthma Quality Improvement for CAH Hospitals
+Illinois Asthma Quality Improvement for Critical Access Hospitals

 The Illinois Asthma Quality Improvement Program aims to enhance the reach, quality, effectiveness, and sustainability of asthma control services.
 This initiative aligns with the CDC's CCARE initiative and focuses on reducing asthma morbidity, mortality, and disparities.